Azerbaijan visa requirements for Swiss citizens

 In conclusion

-Obtaining an Azerbaijan visa for Swiss citizens is streamlined through the ASAN eVisa system, offering 90-day validity with 30-day maximum stays.
+Obtaining an Azerbaijan visa for Swiss citizens is streamlined through the Azerbaijan eVisa system, offering 90-day validity with 30-day maximum stays.
 Swiss travelers must ensure passport validity of at least six months and comply with currency declaration requirements.
 With proper preparation and awareness of regional security considerations, Swiss citizens can safely explore Azerbaijan's rich cultural heritage.

 Azerbaijan embassy in Switzerland